bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * Smoothed data and directional signals
 * EMA and SMA

-Visualization of logarithmic transformation of returns:
+Visualization of logarithmic transformation of returns, demonstrating how we can "simulate" stationary in time series with this transformation:

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/79114425/208793698-2324802d-453a-4c5e-a244-955cd417f7f6.png">

 I engineered features that **suited my goal (trends, not prices**).

-This is important because when data is noisy, it can make predictions difficult and more "sporadic".
-To combat this:
+To combat a lot of the noise:
 * I added smoothed directional signals and smoothed price columns (like EMA).
 * By smoothing the data, I am hoping for the model to be less sensitive to sharp spikes, making it better at capturing general trends.
 * On top of that, the price is stationary at different points, which can be hard for ML models to learn

-A good example is with the directional signal value
+A good example is with the directional signal value...

 Non-smoothed data, i.e. a +1 when price moved up (Red for a downtrend, blank for no movement, and green for an uptrend):